ds5010/spring-2023/git.md

 ## cloning a repo

-If you're authenticaing with personal access tokens, then clone with HTTPS with something like this...
+If you're authenticaing with personal access tokens, then cloning with HTTPS looks something like this...

 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git
 ```

-If you're authenticating with SSH then use the alternate URL that looks like this...
+If you're authenticating with SSH then there's an alternate URL that looks like this...

 ```
 $ git clone git@github.com/YOUR-USERNAME/YOUR-REPOSITORY.git